shakespete/react/React Notes.md

 When calling useRef(), you’re creating an object.
 This object is a container for storing any mutable value.
 Refs persist between renders but don’t trigger re-renders.

+Updating a ref value is considered a side effect.
+This is the reason why you want to update your ref value in event handlers and effects and not during rendering (unless you are working on lazy initialization).

 <h3>useLayoutEffect</h3>
 The useLayoutEffect Hook is identical to the useEffect Hook, but it fires synchronously after all DOM mutations are completed and before the component is rendered in the browser.